trafiklab/trafiklab.se/content/docs/using-trafiklab-data/using-gtfs-files/static-gtfs-files.md

 The stops which are made during a trip are defined as **stop times** in stop\_times.txt.
 A **stop time** does not contain information about the stop itself: it only links a **trip** to a **stop**, and includes some additional information such as the time of arrival and departure.
-Stops itself are defined in the stops.txt file, including information such as their name, location, entrances, ... .
+Stops itself are defined in the stops.txt file, including information such as their name, location and entrances.

 {{% warning %}} Different trips on the same route might make use of different stops. {{% /warning %}}